bruceontheloose/htmlcssvqs/README.md

 htmlcssvqs.com
 ==============

-Site for <cite>HTML and CSS: Visual QuickStart Guide</cite> (Peachpit Press), including all code examples included in the book.
+Site for <i>HTML and CSS: Visual QuickStart Guide</i> (Peachpit Press), including all code examples included in the book.